LuckierDodge/house-hack-ruleset-0e/Classes/Caster.md

 ### Chosen

 _You have been touched by Divinity itself, selected for a higher purpose.
-Your patron Deity rewards your piety and with miracles, but expects devotion and service in turn._
+Your patron Deity rewards your piety with miracles, but expects devotion and service in turn._

 * Prereq: Will >= 1
 * Skill: You gain a rank in Miracleworking.